krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 simulation, to the analytical machinery of the presence calculus.

-In the API documentation, we go into the concepts at a level of rigor that you'll need to compute with the presence calculus and apply the concepts.
-The background and context from this document will be important if you want to apply the concepts from first principles and develop new applications.
+In the API documentation, we go into the concepts at a level of rigor that you'll need to compute and build applications based on the presence calculus.

 Finally, for those who want to dive deeper into the formal mathematical
 underpinnings of the calculus, we have [The Theory Track](../theory_track.html)